Considering life insurance?

 Likewise, did your spouse cosign on your auto loan?

-If you have any transferable debt that isn’t forgiven when you die, your family or friends could be left with the burden of paying it off.
+If you have any transferable debt that isn’t forgiven when you die, without life insurance, your family or friends could be left with the burden of paying it off.

 Perhaps you’ve accumulated a mountain of debt none of your loved ones signed off on.